How many mesh routers do you need for your home?

 The answer might surprise you.

-Are you noticing that your current WiFi router gives you dead spots?
-You might benefit from a network made from mesh routers, which extend your WiFi throughout your home.
+Are you noticing your current WiFi router gives you dead spots?
+You might benefit from a mesh router network, which extends WiFi throughout your home.
 But how many mesh routers do you need?

-Before we start, we should go ahead and let you know that we can’t tell you exactly how many mesh routers you’ll need.
-What we can do is give you all the information and tools you need to figure it out for your specific home.
-Let’s dive in.
+Before we start, we can’t tell you exactly how many mesh routers you’ll need.
+However, we can give you all the information and tools you need to figure it out for your home.

 First, what is a mesh router?